-\Application deadlines above refer to the date by which applicants must have all elements of their application file complete and submitted in order to be considered for admission.
+Application deadlines above refer to the date by which applicants must have ALL elements of their application file complete and submitted to be considered for admission.
 In other words, simply submitting an online application by this date, without inclusion of some required documents or without completion of the letters of recommendation by recommenders, does not constitute a complete application file.
-In order to ensure that test scores and letters of reference are also received by the deadline, applications likely need to be submitted significantly in advance of the deadline.
+To ensure that test scores and letters of reference are also received by the deadline, applications likely need to be submitted significantly in advance of the deadline.
 Applicants are advised to plan accordingly.